 Storage of flammable solvents should be kept to a minimum, and cabinets used to hold flammable liquids should be appropriately handled and maintained, with only suitable ingredients being stored together.

-To ensure that tests are performed correctly, the testing facility should have a documented Quality Assurance (QA) Program/studies performed are in compliance with these principles of good Laboratory Practice.
-The QA program or Self Audit should be carried out by an individual or by individuals who are designated by and directly responsible to the Facility Manager and who are thoroughly familiar with the test procedures.
+To ensure that tests are performed correctly, the testing facility should have a documented Quality Program that is in compliance with these principles of good Laboratory Practice.
+The Quality program or Self Audit should be carried out by an individual or by individuals who are designated by and directly responsible to the Facility Manager and who are thoroughly familiar with the test procedures.
 These individuals must not be involved in the conduct of the study/test being assured.
-The responsibilities of these QA/Audit personnel include, but are not limited to, the following functions;
+The responsibilities of QA/Audit personnel include, but are not limited to, the following functions;

 - Verify that the test methods/study plans contain the information required for compliance with these principles of Good Laboratory Practice.